CalebFenton/CalebFenton.github.io/source/_posts/understanding_dalvik_static_fields_1_of_2.md

 alias runsmali=func_runsmali
 ```

 Ideally, this should be in Python and installable using `pip`.
 It's a rainy day project, and since it doesn't rain in California, it might be a while before I get to it.
 Also, about Python packages, friends, let me tell you that Python packaging is a _DARK ART_.
 You want to know the best practices?
 Fuck you.
 That's what they are.
 It's a mess.
-Ruby Gems are _much_, but Ruby isn't installed on everyone's machine like Python is.
+Ruby Gems are _much_ easier, but Ruby isn't installed on everyone's machine like Python is.

 ![](/images/understanding-dalvik-static-fields/black_magic.png)